Innovative Uses for Drones in Agriculture

 Drones seem to be everywhere today.
 These unmanned aerial vehicles (UAVs) are basically remotely controlled (by a human operator) or fully autonomous flying platforms that can be adapted for various applications.
 Drones are typically self-stabilizing and rotor-driven, with multiple rotors (4-8), and can navigate via pre-programmed routes or by using artificial intelligence (AI) technology to track objects or follow dynamic flight paths.
-Originally developed for military applications, drones are now everywhere and they are finding more and more commercial, industrial and agricultural applications.
+Originally developed for military applications, drones are now everywhere, and they are finding more and more commercial, industrial, and agricultural applications.

 According to a 2019 report, the agricultural drone market alone is expected to grow to over $4.8 billion USD by 2024.
-This growth is primarily driven by pressures on global food supply due to the growing world population and new venture capitalist (VC) funding and investments in autonomous farming technologies, including agriculture drones.
+This growth is primarily driven by pressures on global food supply due to the growing world population and new venture capitalist (VC) funding and investments in autonomous farming technologies, including agricultural drones.

-While many farmers may not be at a size, scale or level of complexity to be ready to consider adding flying robotic helpers, it's worth understanding how this technology is being applied today and how you might think about its potential on your farm.
+While many farmers may not be at a size, scale, or level of complexity to be ready to consider adding flying robotic helpers, it's worth understanding how this technology is being applied today and how you might think about its potential on your farm.
 Read more about some of the many uses for drones in agriculture.

-Applications of agriculture drones
+Applications of agricultural drones

 With the increased movement of operations to more precision farming practices, especially for large-scale operations, drones are seeing a steady increase in adoption for agricultural uses.